What Does “Curb Your Dog” Mean? Signs, Photos, History

 The End.

 Tourist or local tip: If you’re in New York City and thinking about going on a picnic in Central Park, I feel strongly that Sheep Meadow is the very best spot.
 And if you’re near Chinatown, Shu Jiao Fu Zhou has the best cheap dumplings in NYC.
+For more of my very best tips and tricks for NYC, see this article.

 Do you have Curb Your Dog sign photos?
 Or questions about this?
 Send me an email and I will add your notes to my page here.